Contacts and resources

 15 West, 1st and 2nd Floor 401 709-5900

 Through online and on- and off-campus events and learning opportunities, RISD Global is a hub for discourse around global issues and the development and support of global learning.
-The office facilitates access to opportunities such as the European Honors Program in Rome, Wintersession travel/study courses and International Exchange options in 26 countries, as well as in the US and Canada.
+The office facilitates Wintersession travel/study courses and access to international exchange options in dozens of countries, as well as in the US.

 20 Washington Place, 3rd Floor 401 454-6725